wellyshen/react-cool-form/README.md

 const App = () => {
   const { formRef, getState } = useForm({
-    // Provide the default values for our form state
+    // Provide the default values of the form state
+    // just like we use "React.useState" or "React.useReducer"
     defaultValues: { name: "", email: "", password: "" },
     // The event only triggered when the form is valid
     onSubmit: (values, actions) => {